orbeon/orbeon-forms-doc/form-runner/styling/css.md

     </xh:style>
     ```

-_NOTE: As of Orbeon Forms 2018.1, it is no longer recommended to place any inline CSS, as some servers use the [`Content-Security-Policy` header](https://en.wikipedia.org/wiki/Content_Security_Policy) to disable inline scripts and CSS.
+_NOTE: Since 2018.1, it is no longer recommended to place any inline CSS, as some servers use the [`Content-Security-Policy` header](https://en.wikipedia.org/wiki/Content_Security_Policy) to disable inline scripts and CSS.
 Orbeon Forms 2018.1 doesn't include any inline scripts and CSS anymore by default._

 ### Styling specific controls